+My student, Kasem, asked during our first meeting, "Woah!
+Americans leave home when they're eighteen?"
 "Yeah!
-It's actually quite common for students to travel across the country for university." - I replied.
+It's actually quite common for students to travel across the country for university,” I replied.

 After completing the Paper Airplanes tutor training, I was paired with Kasem, a medical student living in Jordan.
-I immediately found out that Kasem and I had lots in common: we were both students, had similar personalities, and were eager to learn about each other.
+I immediately found out that Kasem and I had much in common: we were both students, had similar personalities, and were eager to learn about each other.
 This made it easy for us to get along throughout the semester.

-Kasem and I officially "met" in our first tutoring session over Skype.
+Kasem and I officially met in our first tutoring session over Skype.
 At first, Kasem was a little shy and seemed nervous practicing his English.
 I encouraged him to speak as much as possible, as I knew he didn't have many other opportunities to practice.
-Gradually, he started talking more and I would correct a bit with each conversation.
+Gradually, he started talking more and I would correct him a bit during each conversation.
 As we spent more time in class, we got to know each other better.
 Kasem started sharing his experiences, more of his personality, and his interests.

 After breaking the ice, our conversations became more relaxed and we slowly developed a strong bond.